yangiber/MatrixHW_selenium/README.md

 ﻿# HW for Matrix TL position.
+ The language chosen for the project Python with PyTest and Selenium

 Open a project at Pycharm or all over IDE that can run Python 3.11 open the terminal and set project dir as working dir, for example c:\MatrixHW_selenium